Counselling services for students and employees

 The function of ombudsperson is held by Nina Kirchmayer, MSc, BA .
 Students' concerns can best be submitted by email to ombudsstelle@kl.ac.at.
 There is also a post box in the administration building for written contact (P.O.
 Box 23 Ombuds Office).

-Disability officer for students and staff at KL
+Disability and Inclusion Officer for students and staff at KL

 Equal opportunities for students and staff with disabilities, impairments and/or chronic illnesses is an important concern for KL.
 KL endeavours to find practical, innovative and individual solutions for special requirements.

-Eva-Maria Gruber holds the position of Disability Officer, which is organisationally located in the Rector's Office.
+Eva-Maria Gruber holds the position of Disability and Inclusion Officer, which is organisationally located in the Rector's Office.
 Concerns can be submitted by email to evamaria.gruber@kl.ac.at.